AnttonLA/blood-variome-pipelines/README.md

 # blood-variome-pipelines
-Data processing pipelines for the blood variome project at Nilsson Lab, Lund University.
+Data processing pipelines for the Blood Variome project at the Nilsson Lab, Lund University, Sweden.

+## ImmuNexUT_eQTL_lookup

+Scripts to look up eQTL data from the [ImmuNexUT database](https://www.immunexut.org/).